michaelagylo/michaelagylo.github.io/content/post/conversation-lo-nickel-2025/index.md

 ---
-title: Weighing the green cost: How nickel mining in Indonesia impacts forests and local communities
+title: Weighing the green cost of nickel mining in Indonesia
+date: '2025-01-16'

 summary: We published a piece in the Conversation Indonesia based on our recent empirical study and further propose three key recommendations to ensure that nickel mining is both just and sustainable.
-date: '2025-01-16'

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.